Last updated: February 2023

 Sadly, not quite.
 There will likely be occasions where you’ll have to pay for your heating the old-fashioned way because your renewable systems won’t be working in optimal conditions.
 It does mean, however, that you won’t have to pay for your heating for a large chunk of the year.

-We’ve used a very specific scenario in the example above but there are lots of other factors that you’ll need to take into account when pairing renewables with electric radiators.
+We’ve used a very specific scenario in the example above but there are lots of other factors that you’ll need to consider when pairing renewables with electric radiators.
 Your property location and system of generation can have a big effect on how much power you’re able to produce.
 In areas of the UK that see less sun, a solar PV system will generate less electricity over the course of the year; similarly, locations that see less wind will find that turbines don’t reach optimum levels of generation.

 In our calculations, the property in question is insulated enough that the heating only comes on a third of the time.
 This may not be the case for older properties with poor thermal retention.
 But these are all things you can discuss with a heating engineer and your renewables installer.
 They’ll be able to make recommendations to suit your property and make sure it’s maximising its full potential.